Nandi-Ai/Prometheus-SMS/README.md

 ### Description

-####SMS Proxy using Python Flask
+#### SMS Proxy using Python Flask

-This code using 3 SMS provider API's - Nexmo, Message Bird & Telemessage.
+This code using 3 SMS provider API's - Nexmo, Message Bird, Telemessage & World-Text.

 This code integrate with Prometheus alerts API.